Towards a dichotomy for the switch list homomorphism problem for signed graphs: Bipartite-min orderings and purple-red graphs

-is an edge of purple $H_+$, so is a red (or purple) edge of $H$.
-If it is purple, then whatever $X$ and $Y$ are, we have $(A,X) \sim (B,Y)$ is a red edge, and we are done.
-So we must show that if $A \sim B$ is pure red, then $X = Y$.
+in $\redSub{\Bip{H}}$, so $AB$ is a red (or purple) edge of $\Bip{H}$.
+If it is purple then whatever $X$ and $Y$ are, we have that $(A,X)(B,Y)$ is a red (or purple) edge, and we are done.
+So we must show that if $AB$ is pure red then $X = Y$.